spinnaker/spinnaker.io/content/en/docs/v1.19/guides/user/pipeline/searching/index.md

 ---
-layout: single
 title: "Searching for Triggered Pipeline Executions"
-sidebar:
-  nav: guides
-redirect_from: /guides/user/triggers/searching
+linkTitle: "Searching for Triggered Pipeline Executions"
+weight:
+description:
 ---

 This guide describes how to use the `searchForPipelineExecutionsByTrigger` API to search for pipeline executions triggered by Pub/Sub messages or webhooks.